 Yes, wampum was, arguably, the first native American free banking episode.
-Here is the description of the birth of the first native American currency, wampum, from the 1883 Ancient Landmarks of Plymouth by William T. Davis, the former president of the Pilgrim Society (pp. 57-9):
+Here is the description of the birth of the first native American currency, wampum, from the 1883 Ancient Landmarks of Plymouth by William T. Davis, a former president of the Pilgrim Society (pp. 57-9):

 No legal-tender scheme, in these later days, has been bolder in its conception, or more successful in its career than that of the Pilgrim Fathers, which, with the shells of the shore, relieved their community from debt, and established on a permanent basis the wealth and prosperity of New England.
-Many of the Indian tribes not acquainted with the use of wampum, were instructed in its use and before the enterprise could be successfully carried out, and adopted it greedily when when it was fully understood.
-This currency of the early days was made from purple and white parts of the quad-haug shell, round, about a sixteenth of an inch in thickness, and a quarter of an inch in diameter, with a hole in the middle for stringing on strings of bark or hemp, the purple and white alternating on the string, the purple of double the value of the white, and the while value at five shillings per fathom.
+Many of the Indian tribes not acquainted with the use of wampum, were instructed in its use and before the enterprise could be successfully carried out, and adopted it greedily when it was fully understood.
+This currency of the early days was made from purple and white parts of the quaw-haug shell, round, about a sixteenth of an inch in thickness, and a quarter of an inch in diameter, with a hole in the middle for stringing on strings of bark or hemp, the purple and white alternating on the string, the purple of double the value of the white, and the whole value at five shillings per fathom. (p.58-59)

 Unfortunately, the success was relatively short-lived.
-Here is a follow up to that development in the Rhode Island colony by Oliver Payson Fuller, The Hisory of Warwick Rhode Island: Settlement in 1642 to the Present Time published in 1875 (pp. 59 and 70) explaining,
+Here is a follow up to that development in the Rhode Island colony by Oliver Payson Fuller, The History of Warwick Rhode Island: Settlement in 1642 to the Present Time published in 1875 (pp. 59 and 70) explaining,

 There were even differences between new

-Coke currency and classic English currency even of the same name, explains Fuller, p.
-70, "Forty shillings of the New England currency was equivalent to thirty shillings of English currency."
+Coke currency and classic English currency even of the same name, explains Fuller, "Forty shillings of the New England currency was equivalent to thirty shillings of English currency." (p.
+70)

-I guess this shows that inflation is as American as apple pie–though some things are definitely sweeter than inflation.
+I guess this shows that inflation is as American as apple pie — though some things are definitely sweeter than inflation.